How to Transfer Google Ads Data into Google BigQuery

 3. Search/select “Google Ads Transfers.”
 Click Enroll.

 4. You’ll be taken through the steps to configure the Google Ads data transfer for the project you just created.
 Note: a generic project name is created for you.
-You can edit it here.
+You can edit the project name in the Settings tab.

 5. Set Source = “Google Ads (formerly AdWords)"